 Perfect Chocolate Mascarpone Mousse…..before I murdered it.

 Since I didn’t dig into this challenge until the last minute, things didn’t go as planned.
 I decided to bake the chocolate meringue in a tart pan.
 Great idea, right?
 Well, sort of.
 You see, one characteristic of a perfect pavlova is that the outer shell cracks and crumbles a bit after being baked and cooled.
 Yes, this is a good thing palate wise, but not a good thing aesthetically, which counts when you’re a food blogger.
 I got the perfect tart pan ridges, but as it should have, it separated and crumbled a bit, so it really didn’t look like the meringue tart shell I was hoping for.

 Mascarpone cheese breaks when over beaten, and it had already been beaten lightly prior to refrigerating it.
 The extra beating, which was a lot of beating since I needed it soft for piping, turned my smooth and silky mousse into a grainy mess.
 It still tasted great and was surprisingly smooth on the tongue, but it looked like shit.
 Well, I had planned to cover it with fruit anyway, so now I just needed to cover all of it with fruit, and loads of fruit!

 By this time I’m frustrated, so I made a mess of the fruit.
-Instead of the perfectly symmetrical slices of papaya and mango that I envisioned in a beautiful concentric circle, I ended up slicing away haphazardly, slimy fingers squishing the fruit, leaving me with uneven chunks and slices that I layered on the tart sloppily, due to frustration, shoving a piece here, and another piece there.
-In the meantime, my grainy mousse started to ooze over the side, encapsulating the meringue tart shell like The Blob.
+Instead of the perfectly symmetrical slices of papaya and mango that I envisioned, in a beautiful concentric circle, I ended up slicing away haphazardly, slimy fingers squishing the fruit, leaving me with uneven chunks and slices that I layered on the tart sloppily.
+Due to the frustration, shoved a piece here, and another piece there, making it even worse.
+In the meantime, my grainy mousse started to ooze over the side, encapsulating the meringue tart shell like The Blob with a sweet tooth.